lecritch/neural_networks_p1-chi-sea-dsc/README.md

 location across the entire training set'''
 ```

-    'The same as before.
-Each weight is associated with one pixel \nlocation across the entire training set'

 ### Question: What should be the dimension of the output of our collector function be?

 ```python
 '''1437x1 one sum for every image'''
 ```

-    '1437x1 one sum for every image'

 For our DS purposes, we'll generally imagine our network to consist of only a few layers, including an input layer (where we feed in our data) an output layer (comprising our predictions).
 Significantly, there will also (generally) be one or more layers of neurons between input and output, called **hidden layers**.